 Kayla Wiggin joined The Devonshire Foundation in 2019.
 In her role as Grants Manager, she oversees the information systems key to the foundation’s day-to-day operations.
 She also supports additional long-term projects and initiatives.
 Kayla most recently worked at Santander Bank as a program manager in Corporate Social Responsibility.
 Prior to that, she was a program officer at the Tufts Health Plan Foundation.
 Kayla graduated from Harvard University with a bachelor's degree in government and sociology.

-Kayla lives in Belmont with her husband and two young sons.
+Kayla lives in Belmont with her husband and three young sons.

 Weston “Tony” Howland III is the Chairman & CEO of Howland Capital Management, where he also serves as a trustee and portfolio manager.
 Tony joined Howland Capital in 1984 after working for C.T.
 Bowring, Lloyds of London, and Atlantic Mutual Insurance.
 He holds a B.A. in Psychology from Ohio Wesleyan University and is a CFA charterholder.
 He is a member of the CFA Society Boston.